GuilhermeDoSantoss/pedacinho-de-maria/README.md

 - **MongoDB Atlas** is the single database, in every environment — no local instance, no dependency on self-managed infrastructure.
 - **WebSocket (STOMP)** is what makes the order instantaneous in the kitchen, with no polling, and is also the channel that notifies the customer in real time when the order's status changes.
 - **WhatsApp Cloud API** is an external integration triggered by the Backend — a channel complementary to WebSocket: while WebSocket updates the screen the customer already has open, WhatsApp reaches the customer even after they've closed the tab.
+- **GitHub Actions** acts as a lightweight automation layer around deployment — a scheduled workflow performs a periodic health check against the backend to mitigate Render's free-tier cold start, without touching the frontend or running any business logic (see [Keep-Alive Strategy](#-keep-alive-strategy-cold-start-mitigation) under Deploy).

 ---